lapatel22/ChIP-wrangler-repo/README.md

         HelaS3_100sync_0inter_1_H3K9ac_2
         HelaS3_100sync_0inter_1_H3K9ac_3
         HelaS3_100sync_0inter_1_input_1

-## Choice of controls and sample naming

-Samples should be named according to the following convention:

-CellType_Treatment_Timepoint_BiologicalReplicate_Antibody_TechnicalReplicate

-The Treatment/Timepoint columns can be used as needed, but they each are a place to put sample conditions, or categorical variables explaining the experiment.

-In the given example experiment, where mitotic and interphase HeLaS3 cells are combined in different ratios to create a titration of H3K9ac levels, the samples containing 100% mitotic cells are named `HelaS3_100sync_0inter_1_H3K9ac_1` while the samples containing 50% mitotic and 50% interphase cells are named `HelaS3_50sync_50inter_1_H3K9ac_1`

-- Antibody (usually I have multiple IP samples from each biological sample/replicate)
-- Technical Replicate (separate library preps from the same biological sample/replicate)

 Other naming convention rules:

  - No special characters besides "_" "-" or "."

 4. A set working directory: ChIP-wrangler involves multiple steps of sample processing, as such organization of the intermediate data is critical.
-Therefore, in `wrangle_all`, and in each individual processing script, there is an argument: "user_dir".
+Therefore, in `wrangle_all`, and in each individual processing script, there is an argument: "output_dir".

 When you begin, your working directory should look like:

-    $ ls user_dir
+    $ ls output_dir
     fastqfiles/ sample_names.tsv genomes/

 ChIP-wrangler will build a folder structure from this directory, once all steps are completed it will resemble the tree below: